mxra111/HomeLab-Simulations/README.md

 # HomeLab-Simulations
-This repository documents the architecture and operation of a custom, virtualized cybersecurity home lab.
-The environment was built to safely simulate real-world cyber attacks and practice network traffic analysis, threat hunting, and incident detection.
+A custom, virtualized cybersecurity home lab built to safely simulate cyber attacks and practice threat hunting.

 ## 1. Environment Setup & Network Verification
 The first step was to configure the virtual machines, assign IP addresses on the host-only network, and verify that the Intrusion Detection System (Security Onion) was properly monitoring the traffic.